Skip to main content

 This section is normative

-The property [type] MUST reference the name of the notification API as defined in the Catena-X taxonomy published under [taxonomy].
+The property [type] MUST reference the name of the certificate management APIAPI An API is a way for two or more computer programs to communicate with each other. as defined in the Catena-X taxonomy published under [taxonomy].

 TypeSubjectVersionDescription